James A. Cole, Sr., 76 of Little Bow Road died Sunday April 4, 2021 at his home.

 To leave a condolence go to www.frederickbrosfuneralhome.com and access the obituary.
 Click on the Tribute Wall located on the top left.

-To plant a tree in memory of James Cole, please visit Tribute Store
+To plant a beautiful memorial tree in memory of James Cole, please visit our Tree Store

 It is our belief that the funeral profession is not only an occupation, but a calling, and that service is more than thick carpet, shiny hearses and expensive advertising.
 It’s about experience, commitment and trust.